David Gillespie (Australian politician)

 David Arthur Gillespie (born 20 December 1957) is an Australian politician and gastroenterologist.
-He is a member of the National Party and has served in the House of Representatives since 2013, representing the New South Wales seat of Lyne.
+He is a member of the National Party and he served in the House of Representatives from 2013 to 2025, representing the New South Wales seat of Lyne.
 He held ministerial portfolios during the Turnbull and Morrison governments as Assistant Minister for Rural Health (2016–2017), Assistant Minister for Health (2017), Assistant Minister for Children and Families (2017–2018), Minister for Regional Health (2021–2022), and Minister Assisting the Minister for Trade and Investment (2021–2022).

 Early life

 Gillespie was born in Canberra and educated at Saint Ignatius' College, Riverview.
 He was a gastroenterologist for twenty years and, up until the 2013 election, was the director of physician training at Port Macquarie Base Hospital.

 Politics

 Gillespie contested the seat of Lyne for the first time in 2010.
-While he lost to the incumbent, National-turned-independent Rob Oakeshott, the Nationals picked up an 11-point swing.
+While he lost to the incumbent, National-turned-independent Rob Oakeshott, he achieved an 11-point swing in his favour.
 Following Oakeshott's retirement at the 2013 federal election, Gillespie contested the seat again and won it resoundingly.
-During Oakeshott's tenure, Lyne remained a comfortably safe National seat in a traditional two-party matchup with Labor, so it had been expected that the seat would revert to the Nationals once Oakeshott retired.
+During Oakeshott's tenure, Lyne remained a comfortably safe Nationals seat in a traditional two-party matchup with Labor, so it had been expected that the seat would revert to the Nationals once Oakeshott retired.